Sagarmishra-C30/BlogIt/README.md

 Protect routes and functionalities from unauthorized access.
 Restrict access to certain actions based on user roles or ownership.

+### News
+Flask blog displays news on the sidebar, which helps stay up-to-date with outside world.

 ## Prerequisites

 - Python 3.6 or higher